travellingsky/blog/content/to-do-in-london.md

 ## 16) Tower Bridge

-<a href="https://www.towerbridge.org.uk/" rel="nofollow” >Tower Bridge</a> is the icon of London.
+<a href="https://www.towerbridge.org.uk/" rel="nofollow" >Tower Bridge</a> is the icon of London.
 When London is shown in a movie, the first scene usually is of the Tower Bridge.
 Its 125 years old, and lights up like Disneyland at night.

 Complete with Glass Flooring and tours available of the Towers on the bridge which takes you inside to show the engineering rooms and history of the bridge.